giuliataurino/BGPAP_OCR_Testing/README.md

 ## Overview

 This repository contains a series of pipelines for the testing and evaluation of pre-trained OCR models on digitized archival photographs.
 The tests were run on a subset of images from the Boston Globe Photo-Archive and they focused on the verso of digitized photographs, which included handwriting, typed text and stamped text.
-This repository is part of the Boston Globe Photo-Morgue Project, funded by the NEH Digital Humanities Advancement Grant under the broader project "Machine Learning for Large-Scale Journalism Collections" [[HAA-296412-24](https://apps.neh.gov/publicquery/AwardDetail.aspx?gn=HAA-296412-24)].
+This repository is part of the NEH Digital Humanities Advancement Grant project "Machine Learning for Large-Scale Journalism Collections" [[HAA-296412-24](https://apps.neh.gov/publicquery/AwardDetail.aspx?gn=HAA-296412-24)].

 ## Team